sathe1295/React-weather-app/README.md

 1. Clone the master branch
 2. Replace the text "ENTER_YOUR_API_KEY_HERE" in .env file with your openweathermap api key

-    i) To generate the OpenWeathermap, follow the below steps:
+    i) To generate the OpenWeathermap api key, follow the below steps:
       - Go to https://home.openweathermap.org
       - Create account
       - Go to API Keys tab and copy the key.